pec0ra/buvic/README.md

 Their names have the following pattern: `<days><hour><minute>.<brewer_id>` and are placed in a subdirectory with the year of the measurement as name.
 In the name pattern, *days* is the number of days since new year and *hour* and *minute* is the time of the measurement.

-Each qasume file begins with three header lines, each beginning with `% `.
+Each qasume file begins with four header lines, each beginning with `% `.
-The first header line contains the place of the measurement with its name, latitude and longitude.
+The first header line contains information about this software The second header line contains the place of the measurement with its name, latitude and longitude.
-The second line gives information about the parameter used for calculation.
+The third line gives information about the parameter used for calculation.
 Each info has the format `<name>=<value>` and infos are separated by a tabulation.
 The value for `coscor` is followed by the cloud coverage in parenthesis if this value was taken from [darksky](https://darksky.net/dev).
-The third line contains the headers for the three columns of data.
+The fourth line contains the headers for the three columns of data.

 After the header, the following rows contain the data.
 Each row contains three values separated by white spaces: the wavelength, the spectral irradiance and the time of the measurement (see the third line of the header for more details).